MilovanTomasevic/edu/README.md

-# Django Educenter
+# Django EduCenter

-- [Educenter](http://demo.themefisher.com/educenter/) is an educational website template with affluent, contemporary, modern and trendy features for your majestic presence in web with a simple user interface.
+- [EduCenter](http://demo.themefisher.com/educenter/) is an educational website template with affluent, contemporary, modern and trendy features for your majestic presence in web with a simple user interface.
 It’s a multipage website template consists the must-have features like home, about, courses, events, blogs and contacts that will add enormous value in your website and take it to a new height.

-- However, you can use Educenter as an online teaching platform, school and university websites without any complication as the appearance of the website is very user-friendly.
+- However, you can use EduCenter as an online teaching platform, school and university websites without any complication as the appearance of the website is very user-friendly.

+- EduCenter have store, so let's summarize each one:

+1. USER - Built in Django user model,  insrtance created for each customer who registers.

+2. CUSTOMER (UserProfile) - Along with a User model, each customer will contain a Customer model that holds a one to one relationship to each user.
+(OneToOneFied)

+3. PRODUCT (Course) - The product model represents products we have in store.

+4. ORDER - The order model will represent a transaction that is placed or pending.
+The model will hold information such as the transaction ID, data completed and order status.
+This model will be a child or the customer model but a parent to Order Items.

+5. ORDERITEM - An order Item is one item with an order.
+For example, a shopping cart may consist of many items but is all part of one order.
+Therfore the OrderItem model will be a child of the PRODUCT model AND the ORDER Model.

+6. SHIPPING - Not every order will need shipping information.
+For orders containing physical products that need to be shipping we will need to create an instance of the shipping model to know where to send the order.
+Shipping will simply be a child of the order model when necessary.

 --